Olga Mykhoparkina

 Clear H1 for your main topic (“All-in-One CRM for SaaS Startups”), H2s for each feature or pain point, bullet lists for benefits, and a FAQ section at the end.
 As a result, AI can easily scan, extract, and rank the most relevant sections, even if a user’s query is super specific.

-Good structure example:
+Good structure example

 Now the AI (and your visitors) know exactly what you offer, who it’s for, and how it helps.
 That’s the goal.

 Use H1 for the main idea – usually your page title.
 Then, use H2s for sections, and H3s for supporting points under each section.
+This also helps search engine users quickly scan mobile and desktop versions of your site.

-You want your content to be easy for a real person to read, but also packed with enough context that AI can tell what you’re talking about.
-This means ditching the fluff and getting straight to the point.
+This part’s simple but hard: write clearly.
+Your content should be easy for real people to read, but also packed with enough context so AI models and search engines understand the topic.
+Ditch the fluff and get straight to the point.

 Machines don’t love fluff.
 They want direct, useful information.
 If you can answer a question in two sentences, do that.
 Think less sales pitch, more helpful explainer.
+This helps with things like featured snippets and Google’s SGE, where short, specific answers from matching web pages often get pulled in directly.

 Bad: “Our platform revolutionizes team synergy to drive operational efficiency.”